Accessibility Statement

 • Navigate to the graph.

-• Press SHIFT + CONTROL + T to enter trace mode.
+• Press T to enter trace mode.

 • Use the LEFT ARROW and RIGHT ARROW keys to trace the graph and hear the coordinate points read.